 Given the array of defenses available to defendants and their insurance companies, it is vital that you discuss your fall with an experienced attorney as soon as possible so they can protect your legal interests and gather the evidence needed to prove your case.
 After you retain an attorney to represent you, the next step is the pre-litigation process, or “pre-lit.”

-During pre-litgation, your attorney will try to determine the identity of the responsible parties, such as the land owner, the property manager, or the snow and ice contractor, and notify them of your claim.
-It is also good practice to send a preservation of evidence letter, so that key evidence is not lost or destroyed.
+During pre-litigation, your attorney will try to determine the identity of the responsible parties, such as the landowner, the property manager, or the snow and ice contractor, and notify them of your claim.
+It is also good practice to send a preservation of evidence letter so that key evidence is not lost or destroyed.

 If your claim is against the Commonwealth or a political subdivision such as a city, borough or other municipality – for instance, a claim against Philadelphia – you must give the government proper notice of your claim within six months.
 Failure to do so may result in dismissal of your claim.

 After all the necessary information has been gathered, your attorney may try to negotiate a settlement with the negligent party’s insurance company.
 If the defendant’s insurance company refuses to make an offer that will fairly compensate you for your losses, the next step is to file a lawsuit.

 In Pennsylvania, a lawsuit is initiated by filing a writ of summons or civil complaint.
 The Complaint sets forth the plaintiff’s allegations against the defendant, and the plaintiff’s requested relief.
 In Pennsylvania, the amount of relief requested for injury claims is not a specific dollar amount.
 Instead, the rules of court require that a plaintiff plead whether the relief requested is over or under a certain threshold.